spr12ian/my-apps-script-starter/README.md

 # Google Apps Script (GAS) Development as at 2020-05-01

-This [GitHub repository](https://github.com/spr12ian/my-apps-script-starter/) puts together some info and examples on developing [GAS](https://developers.google.com/apps-script) projects locally using the [VS Code](https://code.visualstudio.com/) editor.
+This [GitHub repository](https://github.com/spr12ian/my-apps-script-starter/) puts together some info and examples on developing [GAS](https://developers.google.com/apps-script) projects locally, in a Bash shell, using the [VS Code](https://code.visualstudio.com/) editor.

 My objective is to develop GAS overcoming two key limitations: